harryhdt/svelte-simple-form/README.md

 - `onChange` is triggered for every changed field with path and new value.
 - Use `form.isDirty` to track if the user has modified the form.
 - `resetField` allows fine-grained reset of individual nested fields.
-- `setError` allows manual setting of errors for specific fields.
+- `setError` and `removeError` allows manual setting of errors for specific fields.
 - Use `form.handler` directive to bind submit event easily.
 - Use `form.{state} = value` for manually change state value
 - Use `form.{data|errors|touched}.{field} = value` for manually change state field value